Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 Especially, _Learning the vi and Vim Editors_ was good to brush up on my vim skills, and _The VimL Primer_ was helpful to learn vimscript.

-I was able to access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provides me.
+I could access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provides me.

 I checked out chapters that interested me instead of reading cover to cover.
 Reading books with the membership feels like listening to music with a music streaming service instead of having to buy CDs.

 #### vimrcs

-I read a few awesome guys' vimrc such as
+I read a few awesome guys' vimrc, such as

 * [Junegunn](https://github.com/junegunn/dotfiles/blob/master/vimrc), who wrote [Plug](https://github.com/junegunn/vim-plug) and [fzf](https://github.com/junegunn/fzf.vim), and
 * [wookayin](https://github.com/wookayin/dotfiles/), who wrote [gpustat](https://github.com/wookayin/gpustat) and happens to be my former co-worker.

-I learned enormous amount of things from the books and vimrcs, but I still often had to read help pages and Stack Overflow threads to achieve what I want.
+I learned many things from the books and vimrcs, but I still often had to read help pages and Stack Overflow threads to achieve what I wanted.

 #### vimscript

 I learned that Vimscript is not that hard once you're good with vim.

-When I learn a new programming language I start writing tests with it.
-This is called Test-Driven Learning.
+When I learn a new programming language, I start writing tests with it.
+This method is called Test-Driven Learning.

-Writing test code is a good way to learn a programming language because
+Writing test code is an excellent way to learn a programming language because
 1. You learn the testing framework of a language in the early stage.
 2. You learn by writing working code.
 3. You have working documentation.